Welcome to today's edition of the Rush 24-7 podcast.

 But you're back with me again if you were with me before the break.

-How confused is that.
+How confused is that?

 Anyway, glad to have you back.

-We were talking about Christina Roamer.
+We were talking about Christina Romer.

 She's departing.

-And uh, you know, we were talking about how it is that she got it so wrong on the stimulus package.
+And, you know, we were talking about how it is that she got it so wrong on the stimulus package.

-She proposed uh she backed the president's effort with a very thoughtful document that said if we don't do the stimulus, we're gonna have unemployment go through the roof, it is going to actually hit nine percent, and if uh and it's gonna stay up there for a long while.
+She proposed, she backed the president's effort with a very thoughtful document that said if we don't do the stimulus, we're going to have unemployment go through the roof.

 But it didn't happen that way.

-In fact, we're getting the economic performance that she she promised we would get if we did nothing.
+In fact, we're getting the economic performance that she promised we would get if we did nothing.

 And how did we end up there?

-Well, as I told you earlier, being a free covering government bureaucrat, I actually read the stuff they put out, and uh not just to the chart that said here's how the performance is going to be, but you always go and I I say read the appendices.
+And not just the chart that said here's how the performance are going to be, but you always go, and I say read the appendices.

-Incidentally, I'm putting this up on my website, Rove.com.
+Incidentally, I'm putting this up on my website, rove.com.

-It's in the worth noting section, and I'll put it up there so anybody can go and download it yourself if you like, check it out if you like, rove.com.
+It's in the worth noting section, and I'll put it up there so anybody can go and download it yourself if you like.

 But multipliers for different types of spending.